STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/code/Readme1.md

 # Overview
-This project provides an integrated machine learning pipeline which can predict Bitcoin prices using a combination of diffusion models for noise handling and Long Short-Term Memory (LSTM) models for time series forecasting.
+This project provides an integrated machine learning pipeline which can predict Bitcoin prices using a combination of diffusion models for noise handling and transformer models for time series forecasting.
 The model is designed to provide investment suggestions, advising whether to take a long or short position in Bitcoin based on its predicted price movements to reach a low fluctuation.
 Key tasks include data collection, preprocessing, model training, and generating investment advice.

 # Files Included
-Untitled24.ipynb\
+code_of_the_model.ipynb\
 This is the main notebook that includes the following components:

 Data Collection and Preprocessing: Loading and processing Bitcoin price data along with sentiment analysis data.\
 Diffusion Model: A diffusion model to denoise the price data.\
-LSTM Model: A Long Short-Term Memory model for time series prediction of Bitcoin prices.\
+Transformer Model: A transformer model for time series prediction of Bitcoin prices.\
 Training and Evaluation: Code to train the models and output predictions and suggestions for investment strategies.\
 Data/bitcoin0.csv\
 Contains historical Bitcoin price data including time, open, close, high, low prices, and volumes.\